ismc/devnet-2076_clus2018/README.md

 For this session, we use the example of a hub/spoke network that uses DMVPN as an overlay because it is regular (i.e. easy to automate) and easy to simulate.
 In this case, our physical/production network if comprised of Cisco ISRs running IOS-XE.
 Since Cisco IOS-XE is available in the form of the Cisco Cloud Service Router VNFs, we can create an accurate testbed using a public cloud.

-### Branch Protection

-With any IaC paradigm, the code _is_ the infrastructure, so you should protect it as such.

 ### Test network

 Our DMVPN testbed consists of 3 sites, each a VPC in AWS.
 Each site have a Cisco CSR as its site router with and inside and outside interface.
 Each inside network has a single host for connectivity testing: